openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Definitions

-- **ostree deployment**: ostree commit present on disk and available as boot entry
+- **ostree commit**: image containing root filesystem
+- **ostree deployment**: bootable (selectable boot entry in grub) ostree commit (this document features term "commit" in places where "deployment" might be more technically accurate to not use more definitions than needed)
-- **Rollback**: booting older (that already ran on the device) ostree deployment - either due to greenboot or manual intervention
+- **Rollback**: booting older (that already ran on the device) ostree commit - either due to greenboot or manual intervention
 - **Backup**: backing up `/var/lib/microshift`
 - **Restore**: restoring `/var/lib/microshift`
 - **Data migration** - procedure of transitioning MicroShift's data to be compatible with newer binary
-- **Version metadata**: File residing in MicroShift data dir containing version of MicroShift and ID of ostree deployment
+- **Version metadata**: File residing in MicroShift data dir containing version of MicroShift and ID of ostree commit
 - **MicroShift greenboot healthcheck**: Program verifying the status of MicroShift's cluster

 ### Preface